 Jervis Bay – White sandy beaches

-Jervis Bay is a jewel on the South East Coast of Australia and its natural beauty is unique.
-It has some very pretty beaches, pure air and beautiful walking tracks in the national parks.
-This is not a place for a touch-and-go visit, to do justice to this place you need at least 3-4 days.
-Last year I spent a few days there on a solo road trip to Jervis Bay.
+Jervis Bay is a jewel on the South East Coast of Australia and its unique natural beauty.
+It has some beautiful beaches, pure air and beautiful walking tracks in the national parks.
+This is not a place for a touch-and-go visit.
+You need at least 3-4 days to do justice to this place.

 Most known for the Kiama Blowhole and the lighthouse, this little township is perfect for a day out from Sydney to see the Sunday Market.
-The blowhole is the main attraction but it is often over crowded and I prefer the Bombo Headland, which I discovered on this trip, just out-of-town towards Wollongong.
-The view is simply magnificent.
+The blowhole is the main attraction, but it is often overcrowded, and I prefer the Bombo Headland, which I discovered on this trip, just out of town towards Wollongong.
+The view is just magnificent.

 Wollongong – The old and new Lighthouse

-Only 90km south of Sydney lies Wollongong, the largest town on the south-east coast and the last stop of this road trip.
+Only 90km south of Sydney lies Wollongong, the largest town on the southeast coast and the last stop of this road trip.
 It’s popular among the locals but less known about international travellers.
-It hosts interesting events and has a very nice boardwalk along the coast to the Marina, encompassing the old and new lighthouse, worth a stop and a photo or two! 🙂 More info about Wollongong here.
+It hosts exciting events and has a lovely boardwalk along the coast to the Marina, encompassing the old and new lighthouse.
+Worth a stop and a photo or two.
+More about Wollongong.

-How to organize your road trip from Melbourne to Sydney
+How to organise your road trip from Melbourne to Sydney via cost

-This is only a taste of the best places to visit on the South East Coast Australia.
-There is much more to explore inland and along the coast.
+This is only a taste of the best places to see on the South East Coast of Australia.
+There is much more to explore inland and along the coast of Sydney.

 Related Page: All Australia Destinations